Slovak Greek Catholic Church: History

 After World War II, the eparchy of Mukačevo in Transcarpathia was annexed by the Soviet Union, thus the eparchy of Prešov included all the Greek Catholics that remained in Czechoslovakia.
-After communists seized the country in April 1950, a "synod" was convoked at Prešov, at which five priests and a number of laymen signed a document declaring that the union with Rome was disbanded and asking to be received into the jurisdiction of the Moscow Patriarchate, later the Orthodox Church of Czechoslovakia.
+After communists seized the country in April 1950, a "synod" was convoked at Prešov, at which five priests and a number of laymen signed a document declaring that the union with Rome was disbanded and asking to be received into a jurisdiction of the Moscow Patriarchate in the Orthodox Church of Czechoslovakia.
 Greek Catholic bishop Blessed Pavel Petro Gojdič of Prešov along with his auxiliary, Blessed Basil Hopko, were imprisoned and bishop Gojdič died in prison in 1960.

 During the Prague Spring in 1968, the former Greek Catholic parishes were allowed to restore communion with Rome.
 Of the 292 parishes involved, 205 voted in favor.
 This was one of the few reforms by Dubček that survived the Soviet invasion the same year.
 However, most of their church buildings remained in the hands of Orthodox Church.

 After communism was overthrown in the 1989 Velvet Revolution, Church property was gradually returned to the Slovak Greek Catholic Church.
 This process was almost completed by 1993, the year after the dissolution of Czechoslovakia into the Czech Republic and Slovakia.
 For Greek Catholics in the Czech Republic, a separate Apostolic Vicariate was created, elevated in 1996 to an exarchate thus forming the Apostolic Exarchate in the Czech Republic (now considered part of Ruthenian Catholic Church); the 2007 Annuario Pontificio indicated that it had by then grown to having 177,704 faithful, 37 priests and 25 parishes.